 Flossing is the best way to ensure healthy gums and teeth.
 Whereas brushing only cleans the visible surface of the teeth dental floss gets into those places between the teeth and under the gums where food can get lodged and fester, causing long term damage and leading to expensive remediation work later in life.
 Flossing greatly reduces the amount of plaque on the teeth, helps prevent tooth decay and can stave off painful and damaging gum diseases.
 Below are the 9 best dental flosses on the market today.

-The Best Dental Flosses in 2018
+The Best Dental Floss

 Reach Dentotape is thicker and wider than the average dental floss.
 As such it’s not as prone to breaking under pressure as standard floss is.
 In addition, the wider surface typically means more thorough cleaning with fewer food particles left behind.
 If you were never a fan of flavored dental floss Reach Dentotape hears you and the lack of artificial flavoring here is welcome change.
 For most people Reach Dentotape will provide a level of clean they may not be accustomed to; which is really what you want if you’re going to change the type of floss you use.
 Be sure to also check out our list of the best mouthwashes for more great items like this.

 - Weight1.44 ounces